cpey/FindingMemo/README.md

 # FindingMemo

-Framework for hooking Linux kernel functions.
-FindingMemo uses ftrace.
+Framework for dynamically instrumenting the Linux kernel.

 ## Steps

 1. Apply the patch in linux/add-hooks-metadata-section.patch
 2. Define hooking functions in *impl.c*
-3. Build the kernel module and instrument with `memo`
+3. Build the kernel module and start instrumenting with `memo`

 ## Function hooks definition